Iwo110/Project1/README.md

 state and an evolution routine.
 Mood shifts slightly based on the text length of user messages, and the brain can periodically fine‑tune the underlying model on the accumulated logs.

+The brain persists its mood to `mood.txt` so emotional state is remembered between sessions.
+When a memory file is provided, past conversation lines are loaded at startup and new exchanges are appended automatically.

 Example usage: